MacR6/sshenum/README.md

 # sshenum
 sshenum is a tool that will take a username and an IP/Host and attempt to log in and see if the user can sudo to root by trying to 'sudo id'.
-It will also attempt to download the /etc/passwd and /etc/shadow file if you tell it to.
+It will also attempt to download the /etc/passwd and /etc/shadow file to a folder named "sshenum" if you tell it to.

 This script was written out of necessity during a pen test.
 You can give sshenum a single target or a list of hosts to attempt access.
 The tool is similar to Hydra for ssh with the additional file grabs.